History and Highlights of Pasco

 Pasco's growth is also energized by its location as a transportation hub.
 In the beginning, the city relied entirely on the river and rail for transportation, but has since matured into a genuine hub including surface, air, water, and rail; all modes moving agricultural goods, dry goods, technology, and other products to near and distant corners of the globe.

-Pasco has experienced rapid residential growth in the 21st century, growing from a 2000 population of 32,066 to a 2013 population estimate of 65,600.
-This growth has occurred hand-in-hand with increasing quality of life - Pasco's crime rate has dropped 83% since 1989, Pasco was 2nd in "10 Washington State Cities On The Rise in 2014
+Pasco has experienced rapid residential growth in the 21st century, growing from a 2000 population of 32,066 to a 2018 population estimate of 73,590.
+This growth has occurred hand-in-hand with increasing quality of life, recognized by several independent groups and surveys:

-".
-For more detailed demographic information, visit the U.S. Census Bureau
+For more detailed demographic information, visit Benton-Franklin Trends.

 Boasting good schools, health care facilities, faith communities, numerous retail/professional opportunities, recreational areas, and predominantly good weather, Pasco is a place where people put down roots and raise families in a safe, forward-thinking, active environment.